 Then we can represent the dynamic matrix $M$ as a tensor product of a dense symmetric matrix $Q$ with identity $\I_{N}$.
 More specifically, the dense matrix $Q$ is a diagonal matrix plus the outer product of a vector.
 So it's real symmetric and diagonalizable.

 Note the inverse of $Q$ is analytical, but the general eigendecomposition of it is not.
-Since the dynamic matrix $M$ is real symmetric, the dynamics will still be separable along each eigenmode of $M$ and converge w.r.t. it's own eigenvalue.
-The eigen decomposition of $M$ can be obtained by numerical analysis and eigenvectors from Bunch--Nielsen--Sorensen formula \cite{golub1973someMatrixModifiedEigenval,bunch1978rankoneplusSymm} .
-Generally speaking, since the mean of dataset $\mu$ usually lie in the directions of higher eigenvalues, the dynamics of $\bvec$ and $\mathbf{v}_{k}$ in the top eigenspace will be entangled with each other.
+Since the dynamic matrix $M$ is real symmetric, the dynamics will still be separable along each eigenmode of $M$ and converge w.r.t. its own eigenvalue.
+The eigen decomposition of $M$ can be obtained by numerical analysis and eigenvectors from Bunch--Nielsen--Sorensen formula \cite{golub1973someMatrixModifiedEigenval,bunch1978rankoneplusSymm}.
+Generally speaking, since the mean of dataset $\mu$ usually lies in the directions of higher eigenvalues, the dynamics of $\bvec$ and $\mathbf{v}_{k}$ in the top eigenspace will be entangled with each other.

 As a take home message, the overlap of $\mu$ and spectrum of Gaussian will induce some complex dynamics of bias and weight matrix along these modes.
-The full dynamics of $\W,\bvec$ is still linear and solvable, but since the dynamic matrix is a tensor product of a Diagonal + low rank with identity, a closed form solution is generally harder, we can still obtain numerical solution of the dynamics easily.
+The full dynamics of $\W,\bvec$ is still linear and solvable, but since the dynamic matrix is a tensor product of identity and a diagonal-plus-low rank matrix, a closed form solution is generally harder, we can still obtain numerical solution of the dynamics easily.